jayminwest/TeachNicheOfficial/ai_docs/core/OVERVIEW.md

 - **Modularity**: Each component and service has a single, well-defined responsibility
 - **Minimalism**: Keep dependencies minimal, code simple, and interfaces clean
-- **Type Safety**: Leverage TypeScript for robust, maintainable code
+- **Type Safety**: Leverage TypeScript for robust, maintainable code with zero type errors
 - **Testing First**: Write tests before implementing features, including end-to-end tests
 - **Security**: Security is a fundamental consideration in all aspects of development
 - **Consistency**: Follow established patterns and practices